TosbackCgusBridge-Bot/CGUs-versions/Hsbc/Privacy Policy.md

 Trademarks and copyright

 Copyright in the pages, screens, information, and all material in their arrangement, included in the Site or any Local site is owned by or licensed to us or the HSBC Group unless otherwise noted.
-You may imprint, copy download or temporarily store extracts from the Site or any Local site for your personal information or when you use any products and services of any Local Site.
+You may imprint, copy, download or temporarily store extracts from the Site or any Local site for your personal information or when you use any products and services of any Local Site.
 You may not alter or otherwise make any changes to any material that you print or download from the Site or any Local Site, including, without limitation, removing any identifying marks or legends from such material.
 You may not distribute these materials to others.
 Any other use is prohibited unless you first request and obtain our written permission.
-In particular no one may use a part of the Site or any Local site on any other website, or link any other website to the Site or any Local Site, without our prior written permission or the consent of the relevant HSBC Group member.
+In particular, no one may use a part of the Site or any Local site on any other website, or link any other website to the Site or any Local Site, without our prior written permission or the consent of the relevant HSBC Group member.

 Content from a third party provider available on or through the Site or any Local Site may not be duplicated, distributed, published, transferred, transmitted, copied, altered, sold, used to create derivative works or otherwise misused.
 You must comply with all terms disclosed to you as required from time to time by any third party supplier of data or services to the Site or any Local Site, including but not limited to, where necessary, entering into a direct agreement with such third party in respect of your use of their data.

 You may not use the Site or any Local site for any purpose which is unlawful, abusive, libelous, obscene or threatening.

-**HSBC** is a trademark of the **HSBC Holdings plc** and all rights in and to **HSBC** vest in **HSBC Holdings plc**.
+**HSBC** is a trademark of **HSBC Group Management Services plc** and all rights in and to **HSBC** vest in **HSBC Group Management Services plc**.
 Other than as provided above you may not use or reproduce the **HSBC** trademark, logo or brand name.

 Not intended for children